hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.11.0.html.md

 ## Known Issues

+### Nomad Integration

+Users that integrate Vault with Nomad should hold off on upgrading.
+A modification to Vault's API is causing a runtime issue with the Nomad to Vault integration.

 ### Minified JSON Policies

 Users that generate policies in minfied JSON may cause a parsing errors due to